The villa Lumière town hall

 Fax 04 50 83 10 05

-Former summer residence of Lyon's Lumière family, this sumptuous villa, built in the Renaissance-inspired French classical style, became Evian's town hall in 1927.
+Former summer residence of the Lumière family from Lyon, this sumptuous villa of classic French style inspired by the Renaissance, became Evian's town hall in 1927.

-This villa was bought unfinished in 1896 by Antoine Lumière, a painter and photographer from Lyon, who invented the instant photographic plates that would make him rich and famous.
-His sons, Louis and Auguste, invented cinema.
-Antoine Lumière modified the villa's plans and designed it to fit his tastes.
-Neo-Classical outside and eclectic inside, the building emanates opulence.
+This villa was bought unfinished in 1896 by Antoine Lumière, a painter and photographer from Lyon, who invented the instant photographic plates that made his fortune.
+His sons, Louis and Auguste, are the inventors of cinema.
+Antoine Lumière modified the villa's plans and fitted out to his taste.
+Neo-Classical outside and eclectic inside, the building emanates an impression of opulence.
 The monumental oak entrance door is decorated with bronze bas-reliefs representing painting and sculpture.
-It is framed by two telamons, replicas of 17th-century Pierre Pugets, holding a pediment with a sun—an allusion to the family's patron name.
+It is framed by two atlantes, replicas of Pierre Puget (17th century), supporting a pediment decorated with a sun, an allusion to the family's patronymic.
 The lake-side door is topped with a bronze copy of Michelangelo's The Thinker.
 The Villa Lumière is listed as a historical monument and has been Evian's City Hall since 1927.

 Services & Equipment

 Every day throughout the year between 9 am and 11.30 am.

 Closed Saturday and Sunday.

 Closed exceptionally on January 1st, May 1st, May 8th, July 14th, August 15th, November 1st, November 11th and December 25th.

 Located in the north of Haute-Savoie, with the dramatic Alps on one side and the gentle waters of Lake Geneva on the other, the elegant town of Evian is world-renowned.